tytydraco/yessleep/out/Its_been_years_since_I_killed_my_daughter_Heres_a_long_overdue_conversation_with_my_exwife.md

 &#x200B;

 I opened the door, the cold air rushing to get inside.
 The way the cold slashed at my face with a whistling sound felt deserved.
 I shut the door behind me, letting the gloomy night consume me.

+&#x200B;

+&#x200B;

+The wind carried echoes of child-like giggles.
+I nearly fainted.
+My heart sunk to my toes.
+Those were Luna's giggles. *What was she doing outside?* I thought, *She never leaves home.*

+&#x200B;

+&#x200B;

-On the metal bench across the street, Luna glared at me.
+As I scanned the empty streets for the source of the sound, movement from across the street caught my eye.
+Sitting on the metal bench, Luna glared at me.
 Her legs dangled, swinging impatiently.
 She was waiting for me.

 &#x200B;